vqdang/hover_net/src/metrics/README.md

 ## Description

 In this directory, the script `stats_utils.py` contains the statistical measurements code for instance segmentation.
-In order of appearance, the available measurements are AJI+, AJIm DICE2, Panoptic Quality (PQ), DICE which can be access through following functions:
+In order of appearance, the available measurements are AJI+, AJI, DICE2, Panoptic Quality (PQ), DICE which can be access through following functions:

 `get_fast_aji()`: aji ported from the matlab code but is optimised for speed **[1]**. <br/>
 `get_fast_aji_plus()`: extension of aggregated jaccard index that doesn't suffer from over-penalisation. <br/>